Think deny lists are the best way to prevent ecommerce fraud?

 “Not Worth the Trouble” Customers

 There are customers who are more hassle than their transactions are worth – whether it’s due to disagreements about quality, returns, or even the “customer who is never happy.”
-Putting these customers on a blacklist to keep them from coming back to your online store and creating more drama and work for you and your employees frees up your time to deliver great service to other valued customers.
+Putting these customers on a deny list to keep them from coming back to your online store and creating more drama and work for you and your employees frees up your time to deliver great service to other valued customers.

 Another example are the customers who’ve been caught stealing in a brick-and-mortar stores.
 You definitely don’t want them to do business with you again, since they have already shown their intent.